betauia/betauia.net/betadev/betadev-2023h-english.md

 The theme will be revealed on Friday, October 13, at 18:15.
 Here, you can get information, help to start, and find others if you need someone to work with.

+On the 20th of October we're having a *workshop*; where we gather, look at what you did, and continue working on our games.

 We have a physical judging on **Friday, October 27**, along with BetaLAN.
 Participants get to try each other's games and showcase their own.
 At the end, we have a vote and a prize of **1000 NOK**!

 ## coding project